-8. Continue feeding on the first side until the baby no longer drinks with drinking again, on his own.
+8. Continue feeding on the first side until the baby no longer drinks with compression.
+You should allow him time to stay on that side until he starts drinking again, on his own.

 9. If the baby is no longer drinking, allow to come off the breast or take him off.